tranzzo/ios-card-tokenizer/README.md

     ```
     Make sure to replace `appKey` with your application key.
     If you are already using [Tranzzo Widget](https://cdn.tranzzo.com/tranzzo-api/index.html#widget-checkout) then you can use `key` parameter value.
-    Otherwise, you need to be sign up to Tranzzo Services and obtain you `appKey` from the Tranzzo dashboard.
+    Otherwise, you need to be signed up to Tranzzo Services and obtain you `appKey` from the Tranzzo dashboard.

     Choose your `environment` depending on your needs.
 If you need to test your workflow in a SandBox mode, you should use `.stage`